Series E Savings Bonds

 Income Tax Information

-Series E Savings Bond interest is reportable for Federal income tax purposes for the year in which the Series E bonds are redeemed, reach final maturity, or are cashed in, whichever occurs earliest.
+Series E Bond interest is reportable for Federal income tax purposes for the year in which the Series E bonds are redeemed, reach final maturity, or are cashed in, whichever occurs earliest.

 Alternatively, a bond owner was able to elect to report Series E interest as it accrues.
 Series E bond holders who elected to defer reporting interest accruals for Federal income tax purposes can continue the deferral as long as accrued Series E bond interest is included in the purchase price (face or par amount) of Series HH bonds received in exchange.